nzoschke/run/Readme.md

 # run

-Run is a utility for running commands in test environments.
+`run` is a utility for running commands in test environments.
 It adds human and machine friendly execution info to stderr, while preserving stdin, stdout and exit codes for the command.

+The output is compatible with the [BIOS GitHub App](https://www.mixable.net/docs/bios/).

 ```console
 $ go install github.com/nzoschke/run